Uranite/SkyBlock-Enhanced-Packwiz/README.md

 # SkyBlock Enhanced - Packwiz

 This modpack is heavily based on [SkyBlock-Enhanced-Modpack](https://github.com/KdGaming0/SkyBlock-Enhanced-Modpack) and closely follows it for updates.
-However, instead of using Pakku for version control and building, it uses **packwiz**.
+However, instead of using Pakku for version control and building, it uses packwiz.
 The original repository is heavily bloated, taking up 2.6 GB after cloning due to `.jar` files being committed to its Git history (which isn't a fault of Pakku itself).
-Since I didn't want to download all that just to add a few mods, I created this clean **packwiz** repository.
-I also find **packwiz** easier to use than **Pakku**.
+Since I didn't want to download all that just to add a few mods, I created this clean packwiz repository.
+I also find packwiz easier to use than Pakku.

----

 ## Building From Source

-This modpack uses **packwiz** for version control and building.
+This modpack uses packwiz for version control and building.
 Follow these steps to build it yourself:

 ### Prerequisites